10 Sonoma Wineries with Gorgeous Gardens

 All of Sonoma County can seem as green as a garden in springtime: hills are lush with grass after the rains, trees have leafed out, and grapevine buds have greeted the sun.
 But there's a lot more to see and appreciate, botanically speaking, at Sonoma County wineries than the celebrated "bloom" of the grapevines — which isn't really much to see, since the flowers are so tiny!

-If your passion is for horticulture, or you just enjoy a quiet stroll in hidden tea garden, start your journey at one of these Sonoma County wineries that offer a surprising diversity of gorgeous gardens.
+If your passion is for horticulture, or you just enjoy a quiet stroll in a hidden tea garden, start your journey at one of these Sonoma County wineries that offer a surprising diversity of gorgeous gardens.
 From the first tulips of spring to the fruits of summer and fall color, winery gardens range from ornamental to culinary, while some are integral working parts of the biodynamic system of the vineyard.

-Call the "Tulip Hotline" (707.433.5349) in late winter and early spring for an update on the first blooms; roses step it up in spring, and flowers blooming year-round.
+Winery garden central in Dry Creek Valley, Ferrari-Carano's Italianate Villa Fiore visitor center and winery is surrounded by four acres of gardens.
+Call the "Tulip Hotline" (707-433-5349) in late winter and early spring for an update on the first blooms; roses step it up in spring, and flowers blooming year-round.
 Perfect for meditation, quiet conversation, or canoodling, the secluded tea garden is outfitted with benches and gazebos along meandering paths, and bridges over burbling streams.